Skip to Main Content

 What to Expect at Your Provider's Office

 Your doctor will ask you where the joint hurts and feel the joint for swelling or tenderness.
-Your doctor may order an x-ray or remove some fluid from the bursa with a small needle to check for infection.
+Your doctor may order an x-ray or use a small needle to remove some fluid from the bursa to check for infection.
 You may also need a blood test to check for other health problems.

-Often just resting and elevating the joint can help.
+Resting and elevating the joint can help.
 A splint, sling, or other device can support the joint and keep it from moving.
 Applying ice or heat may help relieve pain and swelling.
-Once the joint is no longer painful, you can work to strengthen the muscles around the joint and prevent further flare-ups.
+Once the joint is no longer painful, you can work to strengthen the muscles around the joint, which may help prevent further flare-ups.

 Surgical and Other Procedures